 Intellectual property rights, and more in particular patents, are quite expensive.
 Before casting them off as not being worth the investment, have a look at the many financial measurements provided by the authorities that will turn your patent into profit.
-Both federal and Flemish measurements support SMEs and large companies in taking and maintaining intellectual property rights.
+Both federal and regional measurements support SMEs and large companies in taking and maintaining intellectual property rights.

 Flemish Agency Innovation & Entrepreneurship

 The pillar "advice" of the kmo-portefuille allows the financing of advice on intellectual property by recognized service providers of 40% for small companies (max. € 10.000) and of 30% for middle-sized companies (max. € 50.000).

 In the context of an "innovation" dossier subsidized by the Agency Innovation & Entrepreneurship, the costs to protect the results of an innovation by IPR, are financed to a maximum of € 20.000 to cover the preparatory cost, such as a freedom to operate research, and costs related to registration and the drafting of the dossier (with the exception of maintenance costs and costs in the case of a juridical dispute.
 The amount of the support is between 35 and 80%, depending on the type of the dossier.